ctnguyen/ctnguyen/ctn_cpp/ancoa_cmake_test/README.txt

 - Project tree in VC++ has the predefined hierarchical.
-- Libs are generated as dynamics and static
+- Libs are generated both as dynamics and static
 - VC++ solution has to be crossconfig, i.e Debug and Release in the same solution In future, might be also cross buildtype, i.e x86 and x64 in the same solution
+- modular doxygen generation, depending on module choosen from a build config.

 The projec tree in VC++ should be
 .